A-Programmer/a-programmer.github.io/_posts/2023-09-30-hello-world.md

 ## Introduction

-I am Kamran Sadin, a Software Engineer.
+I am Kamran Sadin, a Software Engineer .

 Finally, I decided to use Github Pages and Jekyll to run my blog.